anseki/leader-line/README.md

 ```js
 ```

-Or you can specify an [attachment](#attachments) instead of DOM element to indicate something.
+Or you can specify an [attachment](#attachments) instead of HTML element to indicate something.

 ### `color`